 Wise Owl also guarantees 100% satisfaction, making the deal sweeter.

-Despite its cons, the Wise Owl SnugNet Hammock Bug Net is one of the hardest to beat in the market; its pros more than make up for the single con we identified!
+Despite its cons, the Wise Owl SnugNet is one of the hardest to beat in the market; its pros more than make up for the single con we identified!

 Spacious, high quality and durable, this no-see-um net comes at the same price as the Foxelli XL on our list and is just as great (if not better) an investment.
-A hammock bug net that we would totally recommend buying, whatever the intended purpose is!
+A bug netting that we would totally recommend buying, whatever the intended purpose is!

 PYS Hammock Bug Net

 This PYS hammock bug net comes with a range of awesome features that belie its price.
-The hammock bug net gives you 360-degree coverage with its 12 x 4.4 no-see-um mesh netting that’s quite durable thanks to a 100% polyester construction.
+This product gives you 360-degree coverage with its 12 x 4.4 no-see-um mesh netting that’s quite durable thanks to a 100% polyester construction.

 Additionally, the company continuously experiments to deliver users the best mesh structure that’s not only tough and resistant to deformation but also adjusts to any hammock and environment.